layer-3/docs/docs/legacy/about/glossary.md

 #### Centralized Exchange (CEX)

 Centralized cryptocurrency exchanges act as an intermediary between a buyer and a seller and make money through commissions and transaction fees.
 Imagine a [CEX](../../about/the-problem.md#centralized-exchanges-cex)as similar to a stock exchange but for digital assets.
-Generally, a [CEX](../../about/the-problem.md#centralized-exchanges-cex)not only acts as a marketplace but also requires users to custody assets.&#x20;
+Generally, a [CEX](../../about/the-problem.md#centralized-exchanges-cex)not only acts as a marketplace but also requires users to custody assets.

 #### Clearing / Smart Clearing

 Clearing is the correct and timely transfer of funds to the seller and securities to the buyer.

 [Smart Clearing](../../../legacy/architecture-and-design/smart-clearing-protocol.md) is a term we derived from traditional finance.
-The "smart" component indicates that instead of a trusted intermediary, the clearing process is conducted by a fully automated digital protocol.&#x20;
+The "smart" component indicates that instead of a trusted intermediary, the clearing process is conducted by a fully automated digital protocol.

 #### Collateral

-Brokers have to lock collateral in order to guarantee their solvency for the other peer.&#x20;
+Brokers have to lock collateral in order to guarantee their solvency for the other peer.

-We define two types of collateral that have to be provided:&#x20;
+We define two types of collateral that have to be provided:

 * [Network Access Collateral:](glossary.md#network-access-collateral) required to open state channels and become an accredited Yellow Network participant.
-It acts as a last resort for disputes between brokers.&#x20;
+It acts as a last resort for disputes between brokers.
 * [Trading Collateral:](glossary.md#trading-collateral) Agreed on a P2P level when a state channel is opened.
 Secures day-to-day trading activities between brokers and prevents overexposure.
-It acts as the first line of defense in disputes between brokers.&#x20;
+It acts as the first line of defense in disputes between brokers.

 #### Custodians